Home Compare AMD vs PLTR

 Advanced Micro Devices vs Palantir Technologies: Which Stock Looks Stronger in 2026?

-Palantir Technologies holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
-Advanced Micro Devices still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+Palantir Technologies holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Advanced Micro Devices does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, Advanced Micro Devices carries the stronger setup — intact trend against Palantir Technologies's broken trend.
 That leaves a split case: the structural lead stays with Palantir Technologies, but the market is not currently confirming it.

 Trajectory Similarity